Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: INTRODUCTION

 The near-surface properties of the IS were for the first time considered by Landau in 1937 \cite{Landau_37}.
-Cross sectional view of Landau's field/domain configuration for an infinite slab in perpendicular field is shown in Fig.\,1A.
+A cross sectional view of Landau's field/domain configuration for an infinite slab in perpendicular field is shown in Fig.\,1A.
 Assuming that the boundary of a cross section of the S lamina is the line of induction $B$ all the way including the S/N and the S/V (V stands for vacuum) interfaces with magnitude equal to the thermodynamic critical field $H_c$ at the S/N boundary, Landau calculated the shape of rounded corners of the S laminae near the sample surface.
-Interestingly, to meet this condition, Landau splits a central field line into two lines ($ocd$ and $oba$ in Fig.\,1A), hence challenging the classical electrodynamics \cite{Maxwell,Tamm}.
-Soon thereafter Landau abandoned this model in favor of a so called branching model \cite{BM} (see also \cite{Shoenberg, De Gennes}), in which N laminae near the surface split into many thin branches so that the flux emerges from the sample uniformly over the whole surface.
+Interestingly, to meet this condition, Landau splits a central field line (the line coming to point $o$ in Fig.\,1A) into two lines ($ocd$ and $oba$), hence challenging the law of magnetic flux conservation \cite{Tamm,VK}.
+Soon thereafter Landau admitted the criticism of Peierls and abandoned this model in favor of a so called branching model \cite{Landau_38,Landau_43} (see also \cite{Shoenberg, De Gennes}), in which the N laminae near the surface split into many thin branches so that the flux emerges from the sample uniformly over the whole surface.
 This branching model was disproved by Meshkovskii and Shalnikov in 1947 \cite{Shalnikov,Shoenberg}.

-Ten years later Sharvin \cite{Sharvin-Sn} for the first time observed a regular laminar domain pattern in a slab subjected to a tilted field.
-Since this pattern resembled that expected in the original (non-branching) Landau model, Sharvin used the latter for interpretation of his results.
-Ever since, in spite of criticism of Sharvin's interpretation \cite{Faber}, the results of Landau calculations of 1937 \cite{Landau_37} were considered as an accurate representation of the FDDS near the surface of samples in the IS \cite{Tinkham,De Gennes,Abrikosov}.
+Ten years later Sharvin \cite{Sharvin-Sn} for the first time observed a regular laminar domain pattern in a slab subjected to a tilted field (see also, e.g., \cite{Huebener}).
+Since this pattern resembled that expected in the original (non-branching) Landau model, Sharvin used the latter for the interpretation of his results.
+Ever since, in spite of criticism of Sharvin's interpretation by Faber \cite{Faber}, the results of Landau's calculations of 1937 \cite{Landau_37} are considered as an accurate representation of the FDDS near the surface of samples in the IS \cite{Tinkham,De Gennes,Abrikosov}.

+There are two simplified modifications of Landau's version of FDDS proposed by Tinkham and Abrikosov.